 I am an Assistant Professor at the University of Michigan’s School of Information where I run the Anthropology and Technology Lab (ATL).
 As a sociocultural anthropologist I use ethnographic methods to study how marginalized communities collaboratively design, access, and participate with information communication technologies (ICTs) in politically and resource-constrained contexts.
 I am specifically interested in the ways people rely on social relationships to confront issues of power, resistance, and agency informed by the fields of Anthropology, CSCW (Computer Supported Cooperative Work), ICTD (Information Communication Technologies & Development), and Feminist Science and Technology Studies (STS).

 Specifically, I study: (1) internet access in resource-constrained regions; (2) the design of citizen-led information systems; and (3) social media use for social change.

 [June 2022] I was awarded the Elizabeth C. Crosby Research Award to support new fieldwork in Flint, MI, exploring information technology use and collaborative resistance alongside Latinx communities there.

 [Feb 2022] I presented my work on relational infrastructures in Havana, Cuba, at the Cuban and Cuban American Studies Conference at the University of Florida.

 [Oct 2021] I presented my paper, “The Relational Infrastructure of Cuban Splinternets” at the Annual Meeting for the Society of the Social Studies of Science (4S).

-11.10.19 – I submitted to and attended the Politics and Design of Collaboration: A Grassroots Perspective workshop at CSCW 2019.
+[Nov 2019] I presented my work at the Politics and Design of Collaboration: A Grassroots Perspective workshop at CSCW 2019.